antongolub/yarn-audit-fix/README.md

 2. Apply `npx yarn-audit-fix --package-lock-only`.
 The last param should instruct **npm** not to modify `node_modules` contents.

 #### yarn-audit-fix command not found
 After installation the package may not be found.
-This is probably an issue with $PATH finding `node_modules/.bin` contents or smth like that.
+This is probably an issue with $PATH finding `node_modules/.bin` contents or smth like that ([npm/issues/957](https://github.com/npm/npm/issues/957)).
 A bit annoying, but it's easy to handle in several ways.
 * You're able to run the cmd through **yarn**: `yarn yarn-audit-fix`.
 * Simply invoke `node_modules/.bin/yarn-audit-fix` script.